bitpulse/spoofing-analytics/docs/influxdb_setup.md

 ## Overview

-The Whale Analytics System now includes InfluxDB integration for powerful time-series data storage and analysis.
-This allows for real-time querying, visualization with Grafana, and long-term data retention.
+The Whale Analytics System uses InfluxDB as its primary data storage solution.
+InfluxDB provides powerful time-series data storage and analysis capabilities, enabling real-time querying, visualization with Grafana, and efficient data retention.

+**Important**: As of the latest version, CSV logging is disabled by default.
+All data flows directly to InfluxDB for better performance and simplified operations.

 ## Quick Start